 There are several options when looking for a suit.
-Colors tend to dominate the conversation when it comes to suit description, even if the suit is a patterned one.
-This doesn’t mean that there isn’t much difference between a solid colored suit and a pattered suit, however.
-Colors and patterns can have a significant impact on the look and feel of a suit, the look of the person wearing it, and the environment for which the suit is appropriate.
+Colours tend to dominate the conversation when it comes to suit description, even if the suit is a patterned one.
+This doesn’t mean that there isn’t much difference between a solid coloured suit and a pattered suit, however.
+Colours and patterns can have a significant impact on the look and feel of a suit, the look of the person wearing it, and the environment for which the suit is appropriate.

 Because this is so important, you need to understand how these options should affect your suit purchase.
 We will start by giving you an overview of the different patterns that you will see, moving on to other questions you need to answer when making your purchase.

 Solid Colors – Very Formal

 This is the most common option and the most formal.
 Solid coloured suits are resolute and formal.
 They can also, when taken in a darker colour, have a slimming effect that men of a larger size can take advantage of.

 White Pinstripe – Very Formal

 When talking in pinstripes, the actual size of the stripe should be no larger than a pen could make.
 Pinstriped suits are typical of the formal variety when they come in a narrow white stripe.
 If you start to get into other colors and wider stripes, the suit becomes less formal.
 Pinstripes are usually seen on grey and navy coloured suits and usually come in a vertical stripe, which will give the appearance of a taller person.

 Suits with colored pinstripes are less formal and should not be worn in business environments.
 Though they are becoming more commonplace, they are typically reserved for prom, dances, and other social gatherings.